tiiuae/sbomnix/README.md

 Run `make help` to see the list of other make targets.
 Prior to sending any pull requests, make sure at least the `make pre-push` runs without failures.

-To deactivate the nix devshell, run `exit` in your shell.
+To deactivate the Nix devshell, run `exit` in your shell.
-To see other nix flake targets, run `nix flake show`.
+To see other Nix flake targets, run `nix flake show`.

 ## License